petergardfjall/dotfiles/cheat/sheets/go.cheat.md

     tx, _ := db.Begin()
     defer tx.Rollback() // note: won't have an effect if Commit gets called.
     {
+        _ = tx.InsertUser(u)
+        _ = tx.InsertGroup(g)
+        _ = tx.Commit()
+    }

+### Alternative 2: explicit transactions or "auto-commit"

+Although the most flexible approach, it requires dual implementations of each operation (one for Session and one for TxnSession).
+Although Session can be defined in terms of TxnSession it does lead to some additional code.

+    // Database is a persistent data store. type Database interface {
+        // Close closes the database and frees system resources.
+After a
+        // call to Close the Database should not be used further.
+        Close() error

+        // Do returns a auto-commit/non-transactional session where each
+        // executed method is performed in a separate commit.
+        Do(ctx context.Context) Session

+        // Begin opens a transactional session that operates on the database in
+        // a single commit that spans potentially several method calls.
+The
+        // caller is responsible for calling Commit/Rollback or the
+        // connection will leak.
+        Begin(ctx context.Context) (TxnSession, error)
+    }

+    // Session allows operations to be executed on a Database. type Session interface {
+        InsertUser(u User) error
+        InsertGroup(g Group) error
+    }

+    // TxnSession performs a sequence of database operations atomically.
+    // A TxnSession is started by a call to Database.Begin and must be
+    // closed by a call to Commit or Rollback or the connection will leak. type TxnSession interface {
+        // Commit saves changes to the Database.
+A Commit call after Rollback
+        // is a no-op.
+        Commit() error
+        // Rollback cancels the changes introduced in the TxnSession.
+A call to
+        // Rollback after Commit is a no-op.
+        Rollback() error

+        Session
+    }

+An implementation might look something like:

+    package postgres

+    // Database

+    var _ Database = &database{}

+    type database struct {
+        *sql.DB
+    }

+    func (db *database) Begin(ctx context.Context) (TxnSession, error) {
-        err := tx.InsertUser(u)
+        tx, err := db.DB.Begin()
         if err != nil {
-            return err
+            return nil, err
         }
+        return &txnSession{Tx:  tx, ctx: ctx}, nil
+    }

+    func (d *Database) Do(ctx context.Context) Session {
+        return &nonTxnSession{Database: d, ctx: ctx}
+    }

+    // TxnSession

+    var _ TxnSession = &txnSession{}

+    type txnSession struct {
+        *sql.Tx  // Commit and Rollback come "for free". ctx context.Context
+    }

+    func (s *txnSession) InsertUser(u User) error { ... }

+    // Session

+    var _ Session = &nonTxnSession{}

+    type nonTxnSession struct {
+        *Database
+        ctx context.Context
+    }

+    // note: nonTxnSession makes use of txnSession to commit each operation. func (s *nonTxnSession) InsertUser(u User) error {
+        return s.inTx(s.ctx, func(tx TxnSession) error {
+            return tx.InsertUser(root)
+        })
+    }

+    func (s *nonTxnSession) inTx(ctx context.Context, fn func(TxnSession) error) error {
-        err := tx.InsertGroup(g)
+        tx, err := s.Begin(ctx) // start a TxnSession
         if err != nil {
-            return err
+            return fmt.Errort("begin transaction: %w", err)
         }

-        if err := tx.Commit(); err != nil {
-            return err
+        return database.InTxn(tx, fn) // commits/rolls back TxnSession
     }

+Usage of the above API would look something like:

+    db, _ := mysvc.OpenDatabase(..)
+    // Auto-commit API
+    _ = db.Do().InsertUser(u)
+    _ = db.Do().InsertGroup(g)

+    // Transactional API
+    tx, _ := db.Begin()
+    defer tx.Rollback() // note: won't have an effect if Commit gets called.
+    {
+        _ = tx.InsertUser(u)
+        _ = tx.InsertGroup(g)
+        _ = tx.Commit()
     }

-_Alternative 2_:

-    package mysvc

-    type TxnFunc func(tx Txn) error
+### Alternative 3: transaction as a function closure

     // Database is a persistent data store. type Database interface {
-        // InTxn opens a transaction and passes that transaction to the function
+        // InTxn opens a Txn and passes that Txn to the function fn,
-        // fn, which is free to call any database operations and have them
+        // which is free to call any Txn operations and have them
         // performed within the transaction.
 The transaction gets closed on
         // return/panic, either by commiting (on nil return) or by rolling back
         // (on error return/panic).
-        InTxn(fn TxnFunc) error
+        InTxn(func(s Txn) error) error
     }

-    // Txn is a transactional context for Database created with a call to
+    // Txn is a transactional Database session created with a call to
     // Database.InTxn().
 A Txn client can execute any combination of operations
     // within the boundaries of a single transaction.
 The transaction does not
     // need to be closed by the client (it is closed by the InTxn function).